The Tenant's Guide to Decoration Clauses

 This is a very generic version of what would normally be found.
 There are a variety of tweaks that can be made which will significantly alter the application.

-We will discuss some of these tweaks in a moment however, the above quite simply requires the tenant to do exactly what is said and on the face of it, it seems really quite straight forward.
+We will discuss some of these tweaks in a moment; however, the above quite simply requires the tenant to do exactly what is said and on the face of it, it seems really quite straight forward.

 Firstly, the thing that commonly goes wrong is that a tenant will be quite unaware of the existence of this clause and it will be a surprise when a Schedule of Dilapidation lands with the Landlord’s surveyor requesting decoration works to be carried out.
 This is so common that we can immediately think of numerous defences the tenant will have as to why the surveyor drafting the Schedule of Dilapidations is deficient in many areas of their life, professionally and personally.

 A starting point is denial that decorations are needed because, the paint finishes are in repair, or the decoration of particular elements is outside of their responsibility, or the costs being attributed are incorrect.
-These are all common and an experienced surveyor usually this see this ilk of response coming directly from the tenant, rather than another surveyor.
+These are all common and an experienced surveyor usually this see this type of response coming directly from the tenant, rather than another surveyor.
 It is tiresome if you have seen this several hundred times.
 The issue with this is simply ignorance of the Contract that has been entered into willingly by the tenant.
 Ignorance is certainly not a bad thing but simply taking a stance and arguing whilst being ignorant is not uncommon, we have experienced this with many tenants, from small companies, large companies and Members of Parliament.

 What needs to be decorated?

 In addition to the example clause above, there will often be terms such as ‘all previously decorated surfaces’ included, so as to qualify specific elements.
-This addition refers to anything which has a decorative finish whether that is a painted wall, a painted metal bar, a wall papered wall or painted skirtings, they have to be decorated to comply with the terms of the lease.
+This addition refers to anything which has a decorative finish, whether that is a painted wall, a painted metal bar, a wall papered wall or painted skirtings, they have to be decorated to comply with the terms of the lease.

 Sometimes the clause addition will be phrased as usually decorated.
 This goes further in so far as an item which may have received decorative finishes prior to the tenant’s lease term should actually.
-A feasible example of this would be an office, which has been subdivided and a storeroom has been built with plasterboard finished walls, with taped and filled plasterboard joints but no paint finish.
+A feasible example of this would be an office, which has been subdivided and a storeroom that has been built with plasterboard finished walls, with taped and filled plasterboard joints but no paint finish.
 Under the clause there would be reasonable scope to argue that a plastered wall would usually be painted.
-As such finding a claim for such an item really isn’t unusual and in actual fact is a reasonable request.
+As such finding a claim for such an item really isn’t unusual and, in actual fact is a reasonable request.

 The ‘what’ needs to be decorated does extend to what may not necessarily be considered, or indeed visible.
-A pitfall, that can form really significant claims, relate to the exterior buildings, in particular industrial buildings.
+A pitfall, that can form really significant claims, relates to the exterior buildings, in particular industrial buildings.
 On some older metal clad buildings the factory finishes of the cladding deteriorate and it is not uncommon to find a previous tenant of landlord has repainted the building.
 The crux is that the cladding will have varied from being factory finished element and not decorated, to having been previously painted, this then falls within the remit of the decoration clause.

 This is significant because this may all of a sudden necessitate the scaffolding of the building and a notable increase in the cost.
-There are similar aspects such as the painting of floors in warehouses where there does need to be a careful separation of what could be considered a decorative finish to a finish which is applied to a floor which is there for a functional reason.
+There are similar aspects such as the painting of floors in warehouses, where there does need to be a careful separation of what could be considered a decorative finish to a finish which is applied to a floor which is there for a functional reason.
 Of note, where an item such as the painting of the floor, could be argued as not being decorative but for practical reasons, the element may well then fall within the remit of a repair clause.
 If it has fallen into disrepair this could require being put into repair.

 There decoration clauses which may specifically exclude items elements of a building.
 Previously we have advised tenants to ensure an exclusion is included that the coating system to a metal roof is excluded.
 Expressly differentiating what could be considered a decorative finish from a protective coating.
 The benefit of taking this point of view is that whilst, if it falls into disrepair, it is in disrepair and repairs would have to be carried out, at least there is no automatic requirement as per would be the case with the decoration clause that it needs renewal.